Parking Rules and Regulations

 Appeals are not granted for the following grounds:

-• Other vehicles nearby in violation without citations
+- Other vehicles nearby were in violation without citations

 Impoundment of Vehicles

-Vehicles may not park on campus if they are in violation of state law.
+Vehicles may not park on campus if they violate state law.
 A valid registration and license tags are mandatory and must be shown.
 Operators parking vehicles in an inoperable condition on campus must immediately notify the parking office at 940.898.2925 for special arrangements.
 Failure to alert the Parking Office will result in citations and/or towing at the owner or operator's expense.

 Vehicles parked for more than 30 days without moving may be considered abandoned.
 The Parking Office will attempt to contact the owner of any abandoned vehicle for verification.
 Vehicles determined to be abandoned are subject to immediate towing at the owner or operator's expense.